gipfelsturmer/gipfelsturmer.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Die Berg-App zur Erreichung deiner Gipfel-Ziele
+subtitle:

 profile:
   align: right
   image: prof_pic_app.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 news: False  # includes a list of news items